-Net revenue decreased by \$9.6 million, or 7%, for the three months ended December 31, 2021 compared to the three months ended December 31, 2020.
-Revenue from our financial services client vertical decreased by \$14.0 million, or 13%, primarily due to a decrease in revenue in our insurance business associated with decreased spending by certain insurance carriers to address profitability concerns caused by higher incident rates and weather-related catastrophes.
-This is offset by an increase in revenue in our credit-driven businesses due to some economic recovery from the impact of the COVID-19 pandemic.
-Revenue from our home services client vertical increased by \$4.6 million, or 16%, primarily as a result of increased client budgets and successful integration of the Modernize acquisition.
-Other revenue, which primarily includes performance marketing agency and technology services, contributed \$1.4 million of revenue for the three months ended December 31, 2021, as compared to \$1.6 million of revenue for the three months ended December 31, 2020.
+Net revenue increased by \$8.7 million, or 7%, for the three months ended December 31, 2022 compared to the three months ended December 31, 2021.
+Revenue from our home services client vertical increased by \$9.2 million, or 27%, primarily as a result of increased client budgets and successful implementation of growth initiatives.
+Revenue from our financial services client vertical decreased by \$0.8 million, or 1%, primarily due to a decrease in revenue in our insurance business associated with decreased spending by certain insurance carriers to address profitability concerns caused by higher incident rates, inflation, and higher costs to repair and replace vehicles.
+This was offset by an increase in revenue in our banking, credit cards and personal loans businesses due to increased media and client budgets.
+Other revenue, which primarily includes performance marketing agency and technology services, contributed \$1.8 million of revenue for the three months ended December 31, 2022, as compared to \$1.4 million of revenue for the three months ended December 31, 2021.

-Net revenue increased by \$10.7 million, or 4%, for the six months ended December 31, 2021 compared to the six months ended December 31, 2020.
-Revenue from our home services client vertical increased by \$11.2 million, or 18%, primarily as a result of increased client budgets and successful integration of the Modernize acquisition.
-Revenue from our financial services client vertical increased by \$9.7 million, or 5%, primarily due to an increase in revenue in our credit-driven businesses due to some economic recovery from the impact of the COVID-19 pandemic.
-This is offset by a decrease in revenue in our insurance business associated with decreased spending by certain insurance carriers to address profitability concerns caused by higher incident rates and weather-related catastrophes.
-Other revenue, which primarily includes performance marketing agency and technology services, contributed \$3.1 million of revenue for the six months ended December 31, 2021, as compared to \$1.7 million of revenue for the six months ended December 31, 2020.
-The divestiture of our former education client vertical, completed in the first quarter of fiscal year 2021, resulted in a decrease in revenue by \$11.6 million for the six months ended December 31, 2021, as compared to the six months ended December 31, 2020.
+Net revenue decreased by \$7.3 million, or 3%, for the six months ended December 31, 2022 compared to the six months ended December 31, 2021.
+Revenue from our financial services client vertical decreased by \$23.8 million, or 11%, primarily due to a decrease in revenue in our insurance business associated with decreased spending by certain insurance carriers to address profitability concerns caused by higher incident rates, inflation, and higher costs to repair and replace vehicles.
+This was offset by an increase in revenue in our banking, credit cards and personal loans businesses due to increased media and client budgets.
+Revenue from our home services client vertical increased by \$15.9 million, or 22%, primarily as a result of increased client budgets and successful implementation of growth initiatives.
+Other revenue, which primarily includes performance marketing agency and technology services, contributed \$3.6 million of revenue for the six months ended December 31, 2022, as compared to \$3.1 million of revenue for the six months ended December 31, 2021.